Songwriter: Sole writing

 In solitary songwriting or sole writing, only one person is responsible in creating the entire music and lyrics of a song.
 According to Billboard, 44% of the songs that reached number one on the Billboard Hot 100 chart during the 1970s were written by just one songwriter.
 The percentage declined to 42% in the 1980s, 24% in the 1990s, 6% in the 2000s, and 4% in the 2010s.

 Lionel Richie and Diane Warren are the only songwriters with at least 8 number-one singles written solely by themselves.
+A very few artists solely wrote, produced, and performed a Hot 100 number-one song such as Prince ("When Doves Cry"), Debbie Gibson ("Foolish Beat" and "Lost in Your Eyes"), Lauryn Hill ("Doo Wop (That Thing)"), Alicia Keys ("Fallin'"), and Pharrell Williams ("Happy").

 Co-writing

-Songs written by more than one person is co-written, written jointly or written in collaboration with other authors.
+Songs can be written jointly or written in collaboration with other songwriters.
 Co-writers may use the "stream of consciousness" approach, referring to having ideas flow rather than being discussed.
 The first step in co-writing is to establish the division of the contribution between co-writers.
 In copyright law, there is no distinction of importance between the lyrics of the song or the melody of the song, therefore each writer is given equal ownership over the song, unless another agreement is arranged.
 "Phantom" songwriters provide small contributions to songs.
-The songwriter suggests a line for a verse or a session musician who informally proposes a chord progression for a coda.
+Examples of this would be a songwriter suggesting a line for a verse or a session musician informally proposing a chord progression for a coda.
 "Phantom" songwriters are usually not given credit.

 Songwriting partnership

 Songwriting partnership or songwriting duo is a prolific collaboration which consists of two songwriters, usually sharing 50% royalty each.
-Songwriting partnership can be between a composer and a lyricist (Andrew Lloyd Webber with Tim Rice or Elton John with Bernie Taupin), a performer and a producer (Madonna with Patrick Leonard or Mariah Carey with Walter Afanasieff), or between bandmates (John Lennon with Paul McCartney of the Beatles or Björn Ulvaeus with Benny Andersson of ABBA).
+Songwriting partnership can be between a composer and a lyricist (Andrew Lloyd Webber with Tim Rice, or Elton John with Bernie Taupin), a performer and a producer (Madonna with Patrick Leonard or Mariah Carey with Walter Afanasieff), or between bandmates (Mick Jagger and Keith Richards of the Rolling Stones or Björn Ulvaeus and Benny Andersson of ABBA).

+According to Billboard, the songwriting partnership between John Lennon and Paul McCartney remains the most successful one of all time, resulting over 180 songs and a record 20 number ones for the Beatles on the Billboard Hot 100.
+Songwriting partnership between siblings Billie Eilish and Finneas O'Connell have generated multiple wins at the Academy Awards for Best Original Song as well as the Grammy Awards for Song of the Year and Record of the Year.

 Songwriting camp

 Songwriting camp is a gathering of multiple producers and topliners in a pre-selected location for the purpose of writing songs for a specific artist.
-As one of the most successful artists in releasing many hit songs, Rihanna, Harry Styles, and Madison Beer have been known for holding various writing camps to make their albums.
-Writing camps are also very popular in K-pop music industry.
+As one of the most successful artists in releasing many hit songs, Rihanna has been known for holding various writing camps to make her albums.
+Writing camps are also very popular in the K-pop music industry.